Synthetixio/SIPs/SIPS/sip-53.md

 #### 3. Maturity

-After the maturity date is reached, the price of the underlying asset is recorded, and the market resolve either long (the underlying asset's price is higher than or equal to the target price), or short (the underlying asset's price is lower than the target price).
+After the maturity date is reached, the price of the underlying asset is recorded, and the market resolves either long (the underlying asset's price is higher than or equal to the strike price), or short (the underlying asset's price is lower than the strike price).

 At this point, users may exercise the options they hold, which will destroy them.
 If the market resolved long, each long option pays out 1 sUSD, and each long option pays out nothing.